 First Offense: Three school days OSS followed immediately by a 7 calendar day suspension from all school activities.

-Second Offense: Up to six school days OSS followed immediately by a 7 calendar day suspension from all school activities.
+Second Offense: Six school days OSS followed immediately by a suspension from all school activities for the remainder of the school year.